COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The first year of training is dedicated to an intensive clinical exposure in rheumatology, and is based at the main campus of Children's National Hospital, with one-half to one day per week at the NIH.
-Fellows have elective opportunities and are encouraged to rotate through Washington Hospital Center or NIAMS for experience in adult rheumatology and exposure to clinical protocols.
+The first year of training is dedicated to an intensive clinical exposure to rheumatology in inpatient and outpatient settings and is based at the main campus of Children's National Hospital.
+Fellows have elective opportunities in adult rheumatology through Washington Hospital Center, and other subspecialties within Children’s National Hospital.
 Fellows are also encouraged to rotate in the GW myositis clinic.

 Rheumatology Inpatient Service